antoinedurr/ScratchXML/getting_started/README.md

     for shot in slot.shots:  # finally, iterate through all the shots print(f"Shot: {shot.name} slot: {shot.slot} layer: {shot.layer} file: {shot.file}")
 ```
-  - This Python Scratch custom command script creates a .csv file with a line for each shot containing information about the shot.
-If there are selected
-shots, then the CSV will only contain those shots.